peeter3/unity/sermons/lent/2016_lords_prayer/2016-02-10-introduction-Ps-30_5.md

 ## Scripture [Ps 30:5 ESV]

-> For his anger is but for a moment,
+> His anger is but for a moment,
 > and his favor is for a lifetime.
 > Weeping may tarry for the night,
 > but joy comes with the morning.